arevaloisabel/purview-workaround-ideas/purview-powerbicrosstenancy.md

-## Power BI cross tenancy set up in Purview
+# Power BI cross tenancy set up in Purview

 ## Instructions

-The following instructions are targeted for the organizations who have the following scenario
+The following instructions are targeted for the organizations who have the following scenario:

 - Purview Account set up in tenancy A.
 - Power BI set up in tenancy B.